Roman Britain and the Roman Empire

 - Rome was a republic before it became an empire – it was governed in a different way, and had rulers that were elected through votes.

-- The Roman Empire began in 27 BC, and after that one emperor would rule it until he died.
+- The Roman Empire began in 27 BC, and after that single emperors ruled, one after the other, until their deaths.
 The first emperor was Caesar Augustus.

 - Rome had a mix of very good emperors, like Augustus, and very bad emperors, like Nero.